-Direct Debit in a Nutshell: A Guide for Merchants
+Direct Debit in a nutshell: A guide for merchants

 Collecting payments with Direct Debit has four main benefits:

-Puts you in control - Late payments reduce your cash flow and increase your admin time, as you have to spend time and effort chasing them.
-But Direct Debit lets you collect payments as soon as they’re due.
+Direct Debit puts you in control - Late payments affect cash flow and admin time, as you have to spend time and effort chasing them.
+But Direct Debit lets you collect payments whenever they’re due.
 For example, Has Bean Coffee reduced its average payment period from 62 to 41 days, by switching to Direct Debit with GoCardless.

-Cost effective - With Direct Debit, you can avoid expensive credit and debit card transaction fees, which can be around 3% each.
-Here at GoCardless, we offer several competitive pricing options.
+Direct Debit is cost effective - With Direct Debit, you can avoid costly credit and debit card transactions, which cost around 3% each.
+GoCardless offers several competitive pricing options.

-Flexibility - Unlike standing orders, Direct Debit allows you to change payment amount and frequency without customers needing to re-authorize.
-So you can take variable amounts or increase prices whenever needed, with no admin hassle.
+Direct Debit gives you flexibility - Unlike standing orders, Direct Debit allows you to change payment amount and frequency without customers needing to re-authorise.
+So you can take variable amounts or increase prices whenever needed, with absolutely no admin hassle.
 This also gives your customers an easy way to spread the cost of their payments.

 Direct Debit and GoCardless